 - There is no specific treatment for PSP.
 Treatment focuses on alleviating symptoms.

 - CBS is the least common of the atypical causes of Parkinsonism.

 - Usually begins with symptoms affecting one limb.
-In addition to parkinsonism, other symptoms can include abnormal posturing of the affected limb (dystonia), fast, jerky movements (myoclonus), difficulty with some motor tasks despite normal muscle strength ( A neurological disorder in which you lose the ability to carry out common, purposeful movements when asked, even if you want to and are physically able to perform the movements.
+In addition to parkinsonism, other symptoms can include abnormal posturing of the affected limb ( A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful.), fast, jerky movements (myoclonus), difficulty with some motor tasks despite normal muscle strength ( A neurological disorder in which you lose the ability to carry out common, purposeful movements when asked, even if you want to and are physically able to perform the movements.
 May affect speech or limb movement.), difficulty with language (aphasia) among others.